Downtown Activation and Beautification Proposals

 Downtowns define cities.
 They are the heart of community connection, tourism, culture and economic activity.
 Impacts from the COVID-19 pandemic, rapidly increasing housing prices, and opioid addiction have strained the community, resulting in an increased need for social services and economic support, particularly in downtown.
 In addition to a suite of actions to address community safety and well-being, the City has invested significant resources to promote a beautiful and lively downtown, including this request for proposals.

-Funding is restricted to projects or programs on public streets, sidewalks, plazas, parks and properties or activities or events within private buildings or properties within the downtown district shown in the map below.
+Funding is restricted to projects on public streets, sidewalks, plazas, parks and properties or activities public or events within private buildings or on private property within the downtown district shown in the map below.
 Projects outside of this boundary may be considered if they have a strong connection or influence on downtown activation.
-See Figure 3-1 for the location of public opportunity sites.
+See map below for the location of public opportunity sites.

 Map showing downtown "Opportunity Sites."